-Extreme Network OS supports default and running configuration files.
+Brocade Network OS supports default and running configuration files.

-TABLE 5 Device configuration files
+TABLE 6 Device configuration files

-Configuration file Description Default configuration Part of the Network OS firmware package.
+Configuration file Description Default configuration defaultconfig.novcs defaultconfig.vcs Part of the Network OS firmware package.
 The default configuration is applied, if no customized configuration is available.
 Running configuration running-config Current configuration active on the switch.
 Whenever you make a configuration change, it is automatically written to the running configuration.